Matteo Rizzo: 2017–2018 season: First senior national title, Pyeongchang Olympics, World Junior bronze

 Rizzo began his season in September at two senior-level competitions.
-After placing fifth at the 2017 CS Lombardia Trophy with a new free skate personal best, he finished fourth at the 2017 CS Nebelhorn Trophy, qualifying Italy a spot in the men's discipline at the 2018 Winter Olympics.
+After placing fifth at the 2017 CS Lombardia Trophy with a new free skate personal best, he finished fourth at the 2017 CS Nebelhorn Trophy, qualifying Italy for a spot in the men's discipline at the 2018 Winter Olympics.

 In October, Rizzo competed at two JGP events.
 He placed second in the short program at the JGP Poland in Gdańsk, but his placement in the free skate (tenth) dropped him to sixth overall.
 Ranked second in the short and first in the free, he won the gold medal at JGP Italy in Egna, setting new personal bests for the short program as well as his overall score.

 Returning to the senior level, Rizzo won gold at the 2017 CS Warsaw Cup, having placed first in both segments ahead of Switzerland's Stéphane Walker and Canada's Liam Firus.
 In December, he won the national title and was selected to represent Italy at the 2018 Winter Olympics in South Korea.
 Rizzo competed in both parts of the team event as part of the Italian team, placing fifth in the short program and fourth in the free skate, while Team Italy finished fourth overall.
 He finished twenty-first in the men's event.

 Returning to the junior level one final time, Rizzo competed at the 2018 World Junior Championships and won the bronze medal after placing sixth in both programs.
 This was the first World Junior medal for an Italian man.
 At the 2018 World Championships in Milan, Rizzo placed seventeenth.